 This is part 2 of the Series: Vermont Vital Records Research.
 It contains an abbreviated timeline of laws affecting the compilation and storage of Vermont vital records.

-The first thing a researcher should do when encountering a database is to find out the provenance1 of the original source.
-Establishing provenance is a needed step in the Data Collection Standard as published by the BCG (Board for Certification of Genealogists)2.
+The first thing a researcher should do when encountering a database is to find out the provenance ((Provenance – A record of ownership of a work of art or an antique, used as a guide to authenticity or quality.)) of the original source.
+Establishing provenance is a needed step in the Data Collection Standard as published by the BCG (Board for Certification of Genealogists) ((Board for Certification of Genealogists.
+The BGC Genealogical Standards Manual.
+Millenium Edition, Ancestry Publishing, 2000.)).
 For genealogists, we would want to identify the record of ownership of the documents referenced (and often imaged) in the online collection, as well as ownership and creation of the database itself.